secondRZ/swe-interview/topics/development-process.md

 * Properties and methods inside of static classes will become **global**.
 So it's best to make the fields `private`, but the methods public so that they can't be tampered with. \(See "Random.cs"\)
 * Here is the process for writing good OOP \(Using interfaces instead of base classes/inheritance\):
 * 1. Using a [modeling tool](https://www.genmymodel.com), go through the user stories. **Every **noun and verb should have its own class or interface.
 If a noun or verb will have different types of itself then it should have its own interface This should help you stick to **SRP**.
   2. Stop here and write your tests.
+See Unit Testing project in the Dev References folder and unit testing section on this page.
   3. Give the interfaces **every method and property/state** that can be called on **all** of its implementing classes, even if the implementation is different for each class, but **not** if only **some **implementing classes will use it and **not** if the property/method could be useful for other types as well.
 If only some implementing classes will use it, or if it could be used in a more general way by completely unrelated classes, then you should create another interface \(if it's going to be used by certain, related classes, but not all of them\) or a static class \(like a collection of Utils\) with that method/property, and the classes can implement both of the interfaces.
   4. Write the classes.
 Think about making a basic version of the class \(See: "BasicInvader"\) that performs each method and sets each property in a way that most implementers of the interface will perform.
 Then you give those classes an instance of the basic class and simply call the method of the instance for each method implementation, or return the property of the instance for each property. \(See "ResurrectingInvader"\).
 Copy over all methods and  properties of every interface it implements, and every interface that those interfaces implement.
 Make them all public, and write the implementations.
 Then write the extra methods/properties for specific classes:
      1. Type: